-After a recent change in career due to the Covid 19 pandemic, University of Central Lancashire graduate, Alice Cavassa, has launched her own luxury hamper business, Ribbon & Wicker.
+After a change in career due to the Covid 19 pandemic, University of Central Lancashire graduate, Alice Cavassa, has launched her own luxury hamper business, Ribbon & Wicker.

 “I felt as though this course would make the most out of my skills, my experience and interests.
 The fact that I have strong organisational skills, I am a people person, I am empathetic and I love a challenge, which made the course perfect for my needs.” explained Alice.